unnamed/inject/docs/getting-started.md

 Welcome to the `inject` documentation

-`unnamed/inject` is a zero-dependency, lightweight and fast runtime dependency injection library compatible with the JSR-330 specification for Java 8+
+`unnamed/inject` is a zero-dependency, lightweight and fast runtime dependency injection library for Java 8+

 ### Features